 Diving is entirely at the divers' own responsibility and risk.

 Diving permits in Silfra must be obtained before diving or snorkeling.
-Permits can be obtained either by clicking the below button or at the Information Centre upon arrival.
+Permits can be obtained either by clicking here or at the park´s Visitor or Service Centre´s upon arrival.

 Thingvellir national park does not offer diving tours or rents out equipment for diving.
 Multiple dive operators offer tours and services for diving in Silfra and elsewhere in Iceland.